 The Spruce Street Channel Improvement project is designed to improve drainage and water quality, protect private and public infrastructure from flooding, reduce mosquito habitat and improve safety and aesthetics for the community.
 It involves clearing vegetation and debris and regrading and replanting the channel.
-Construction work began in July 2019 and is expected to take approximately one year.
+Construction work began in July 2019.

 The Spruce Street Channel Improvement (Spruce) Project addresses long-standing community needs for improved drainage and water quality, protection of private and public infrastructure from flooding and reduced mosquito habitat.
 The project overlaps with the Escondido Transit Center Active Transportation Connections Project (ETC ATC) on the north side of West Valley Parkway where a new pedestrian bridge will provide safe walking and biking in the vicinity of the heavily-used North County Transit District (NCTD) Sprinter Station at the Escondido Transit Center.
 These adjacent but distinct projects overlap in some areas such as design, permitting, and construction for cost efficiencies.
 For more information about the ETC ATC project, see below.